-- 4. If you are configuring a database on the local computer, provide the following information: - SQL Server Database Instance: The default instance of Microsoft SQL Server is represented by a <blank>.
-If you are using a named instance of Microsoft SQL Server, enter the instance name. - Database Host: This field is set by the Deployment tool.
-It is the host name or IP address of the computer that hosts the Microsoft SQL Server instance you are using. - Database Port: This field is set by the Deployment tool.
-It is the port number of the Microsoft SQL Server instance you are using.
-If you are using the default instance, the port number is 1433. - Database Administrator Password: Enter the password for the Microsoft SQL Server Administrator user account. - SQL Server Home Directory: Specify the top-level directory of your Microsoft SQL Server installation, typically C:\Program Files\Microsoft SQL Server.
+- 4. If you are configuring a database on the local computer, provide the following additional information: - SQL Server Database Instance: The default instance of Microsoft SQL Server is represented by a <blank>.
+If you are using a named instance of Microsoft SQL Server, enter the instance name. - Database Administrator Password: Enter the password for the Microsoft SQL Server Administrator user account.

-Path to store Data files: Specify a directory on a local disk in which the Interstage BPM database will reside, typically C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data.
+- SQL Server Home Directory: Specify the top-level directory of your Microsoft SQL Server installation, typically C:\Program Files\Microsoft SQL Server. - Path to store Data files: Specify a directory on a local disk in which the Interstage BPM database will reside, typically C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\Data.

 The specified directory must already exist.